123zhl123/learngit/readme.txt

-Git is a distributed version control tool
+Git is a distributed version control tool hahah
 Git is free